Crossbow-5/EKS-Jenkins/README.md

 CI/CD Pipeline for Kubernetes (EKS) App Deployment

-This project is a Jenkins-based CI/CD pipeline designed to automate the deployment of an application (including a FastAPI service and voting app) onto a Kubernetes cluster hosted on **Amazon EKS**.
+Automated the deployment of an application (voting app) onto a Kubernetes cluster hosted on **Amazon EKS**.

 The pipeline performs tasks like:
 - Deploying Kubernetes resources (Deployments, Services, Ingress)